Melloss/Grocery-Mobile-App/README.md

 # Glocery Mobile App
 This Project is job test on Avenir for Flutter Mobile App position.
-It takes me the whole 24hr.
-It was Challenging
+It takes the 24hr to finish.

 -> The Required UI